seniorcreative/kards/README.md

 Plan how to automatically count and create content streams of all different outcomes - show number of different possible permutations.
 This is going to need random age generators for different age categories etc…

 Deeplinking to different charts / reports.
 I started this using the backbone router but had some issues with loading in properly behaving strangely.
 I was doing this with auto-selecting the dropdown based on the url hash.

+Would be nice to auto-detect custom value data type based on input…